cboettig/ews-review/manuscript-w-refs.md

 El Nino environmental dynamics through the Pacific Decadal Oscillation (PDO).
 Schooler et al. (2011) found that lakes with the invasive plant *Salvaniai molesta* andherbivorous weevils alternated between low- and high-*Salvnia* states driven by disturbances from regular external flooding events.
+These examples highlight cases that involve critical transitions between regimes under circumstances that do not permit the discovery of early warning signals, as CSD is not anticipated under these mechanisms.

 Internally-driven stochastic perturbations may shift systems from one state to another even if underlying environmental conditions remain the same.
 In such